Travel and accommodation

 All new first year students travelling from outside of Ireland are advised to fly into Dublin airport either on the Friday, Saturday or Sunday before your official academic year start date.

-We are recommending on-campus accommodation to all first year non-EU students this year so that you have access to the full range of supports available, particularly during the first two weeks of self isolation.
+We are recommending on-campus accommodation to all first year non-EU students this year so that you have access to the full range of supports available, particularly during the first two weeks of restricted movement.
 On-campus accommodation includes Mercer, Millin, New Mill and Scape Aungier Street accommodation.
 You can book your accommodation online via the rcseye.com website and discounts are available to first year non-EU students.
 Rooms are allocated on a first come, first served basis, so our advice is to book as early as possible.

 This really depends on the type and location of accommodation.
 Accommodation can range from €700 per month for single rooms in private accommodation to €1,600 per month for top of the range studio apartments in new student complexes in the city centre.
 On-campus accommodation typically costs anything from €7,000 to €15,000 per annum (bills included).
 Discounts are available this year and more information is available on the rcseye.com website.